gretaegan/MS1-flightschool/README.md

 1. In 'Source' dropdown, select 'Master' from the branch options.
 1. Click the save button.
 1. The site is now published and it was accessable after a few minutes.
-1. The site URL was visable on the green bar under the section header.
+1. The site URL is visable on the green bar under the section header.
 This will remain there permanently and it can be referred back to at any time.

 ## Cloning